 How to Create Your Wedding Photography Plan

 You’ve been dreaming about your wedding day for months, and you want every moment captured perfectly.
 The key to breathtaking wedding photography is having a plan in place.
-You’ve already booked an experienced wedding photographer that totally gets you, so all you have to do is make a plan.
+You’ve already booked a wedding photographer, so all you have to do is make a plan.

 There are a few details of your day that impact your wedding photography plan.
 In this guide, we cover the keys to capturing pre-ceremony memories, the pros and cons of a first look and how it impacts your wedding photography timeline, and a sample wedding photography timeline to get you started.